yosbelms/aryn/readme.md

 sendr(1, 2) // an array equal to [1, 2] will be sent
 ```

 The true usefulness of this function is when used with events.
-Example:
+For example:
 ```js
 $('.button').on('click', sender(ch))
 // send the event's parameters to the channel on each click